ultralytics/yolov5/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for submitting a YOLOv5 🚀 Pull Request!
 We want to make contributing to YOLOv5 as easy and transparent as possible.
-A few tips to help get your work merged with YOLOv5:
+A few tips to get you started:

 - Search existing YOLOv5 [PRs](https://github.com/ultralytics/yolov5/pull) to see if a similar PR already exists.
 - Link this PR to a YOLOv5 [issue](https://github.com/ultralytics/yolov5/issues) to help us understand what bug fix or feature is being implemented.